ericmassip/InstagramPicturePopularityPrediction/README.md

 # InstagramPicturePopularityPrediction
-This repository will include the scripts necessary to run a system that will predict how many likes a picture is gonna get before being posted on Instagram
+This repository includes the scripts necessary to run a system that will predict how many likes a picture is gonna get before being posted on Instagram

 Using Deep-Learning with the following libraries:
 Tensorflow